Amend your soil with the best available compost that aids in improving the aeration and water retention capacity of your garden grounds.

 It is a good soil supplement to nourish the soil and feed the plants.

-You can mix this mushroom compost with planting soil to help in the growth of plants.
-You can also use it as a dressing above the soil of potted plants.
+You can mix this mushroom compost with planting soil to help in plant growth.
+You can also use it as a top-dressing soil for potted plants.